 How To Get Accustomed To A DJ Controller

-If you see an expert DJ working with a DJ controller with many shiny buttons and flashing lights, you can easily feel overwhelmed.
+You can quickly feel overwhelmed if you see an expert DJ working with a DJ controller with many shiny buttons and flashing lights.
 If you want to get accustomed to a DJ controller, we have understandable and clear instructions to help you get started.

 The picture below shows a popular and standard DJ controller.
 However, even a cursory glance at the picture can intimidate you as there are so many controls on this DJ controller.
 But do not get discouraged, as we will break down what the different buttons do.

-- On most DJ controllers you are going to find a few ports that will connect to the PA systems.
-The ones in the picture have RCA output, and you can use them with a red or white audio cable.
+- On most DJ controllers, you will find a few ports that will connect to the PA systems.
+The pictures have RCA output, and you can use them with a red or white audio cable.
 You may find the output in various sizes.
-Most DJ controllers will connect to the PA system with cords
+Most DJ controllers will connect to the PA system with cords.

 - This button of your DJ controller is used to control the sound FX.
-This section helps you to manage the performance of the controller when using DJ software.
-Using it is very simple when you work with the suitable software
+This section helps you manage the controller’s performance when using DJ software.
+Using it is very simple when you work with suitable software.

-- You can find this feature on most DJ controllers, and it controls the song’s tempo.
-You can play the song faster by sliding it toward the plus sign and vice versa.
-A majority of DJs tend to speed up or slow down the tempo at a rate of four to five BPMs gradually and carefully throughout the track to make the transition to the subsequent track.
-The trick can also allow users to transition to tracks that have eight to ten BPMs and still sound great
+- You can find this feature on most DJ controllers, which control the song’s tempo.
+You can play the music faster by sliding it toward the plus sign and vice versa.
+Most DJs tend to speed up or slow down the tempo at a rate of four to five BPMs gradually and carefully throughout the track to transition to the next track.
+The trick can also allow users to transition to tracks with eight to ten BPMs that still sound great.

 - The platter of a DJ controller has two functions.
-You can use the wheel to momentarily modify the tempo of a song to emulate a different song, or it can generate a scratching sound like vinyl
+You can use the wheel to momentarily modify the tempo of a song to emulate a different tune, or it can generate a scratching sound like vinyl.

 - You will not find this feature on every DJ controller.
 You can use the button to change how little or how much to adjust the tempo with a tempo fader.
-In case you would like to change the tempo drastically or quite rapidly, the button will be helpful in customizing the range and sensitivity of a song’s tempo
+If you want to change the tempo drastically or quite rapidly, the button will help customize the range and sensitivity of a song’s tempo.

-- Plenty of DJ software can incorporate four decks, and this button allows the user to move to channel 3 or channel four on the DJ software, which allows you to operate the DJ controller with four separate channels
+- Plenty of DJ software can incorporate four decks.
+This button allows the user to move to channel three or channel four on the DJ software, enabling you to operate the DJ controller with four separate channels.

-- You will not find this button on every controller.
-Pressing the button will allow the user to end the song smoothly with the use of drum pads.
-You will find it particularly helpful when you would like to swiftly cut a track to make a transition or stop the music completely
+- You will not find this button on every controller, and pressing the button will allow the user to end the song smoothly with drum pads.
+You will find it particularly helpful when you would like to swiftly cut a track to make a transition or stop the music completely.

 - These buttons have a variety of functions such as hot cue, manual loop, auto loop, and sampler.